opendocsg/slw-judgments-backfill/2008_SGHC_62/report.md

  Where in any proceedings in a subordinate court a question arises as to the interpretation or effect of any provision of the Constitution, the court hearing the proceedings may stay the proceedings on such terms as may be just to await the decision of the question on the reference to the High Court.

 The DJ was of the view that s 56A(1) did not make it mandatory for a subordinate court to refer a case to the High Court whenever a Constitutional question arose.
 He held that the subordinate court retained the discretion to decide whether it should so refer after considering the merits of the particular case before it.
-As held in _Chan Hiang Leng Colin and Others v PP_ [1994] 3 SLR 662 at [10], this was to prevent unnecessary stays of proceedings each time a party purported to raise a Constitutional question.
-The DJ also held that case law had established that a subordinate court could decline to refer a case to the High Court if the issues in question were not new or difficult points of law or were not of sufficient importance (see _Liong Kok Keng v PP_ [1996] 3 SLR 263, _Kok Hoong Tan Dennis and Others v PP_ [1997] 1 SLR 123 and _Ang Cheng Hai & Others v PP_ [1995] SGHC 97).
+As held in _Chan Hiang Leng Colin and Others v PP_ <span class="citation">[1994] 3 SLR 662</span> at [10], this was to prevent unnecessary stays of proceedings each time a party purported to raise a Constitutional question.
+The DJ also held that case law had established that a subordinate court could decline to refer a case to the High Court if the issues in question were not new or difficult points of law or were not of sufficient importance (see _Liong Kok Keng v PP_ <span class="citation">[1996] 3 SLR 263</span>, _Kok Hoong Tan Dennis and Others v PP_ <span class="citation">[1997] 1 SLR 123</span> and _Ang Cheng Hai & Others v PP_ <span class="citation">[1995] SGHC 97</span>).

 5       The constitutional question put forward by Mr Kumar was: